What Does a Health Coach Read?

 Sorry guys, this one is strictly for the gals.
 Meant to be read over the course of a year, this book features 366 short essays from women’s perspectives all with the goal of helping us appreciate the joy, beauty, and simple pleasures in our messy, imperfect, and demanding lives.
 I first read this book over 20 years ago at a time when I was juggling work, marriage, and a new baby and chronically exhausted, both emotionally and physically.
 It was so impactful that the original copy still holds a coveted spot on my nightstand, as I refer to it often.

 - JOURNAL; you are the author!

 Journaling is an instrumental part of my health coaching practice for many reasons.
 Writing things down provides awareness and clarity, boosts self-confidence and self-discipline, can help control emotions and stress, and increases probability of reaching goals, among other benefits.
 As part of a health program, a journal can be used for practical purposes such as keeping a food log and tracking health habits, or for more emotional benefit, like recording gratitude and spiritual insights.
 You can buy them blank or with some structured journal prompts built in.
-This is one of my favorites: https://www.intelligentchange.com/collections/all/products/the-five-minute-journal.
-And if you aren’t currently a fan of journaling, here’s a book suggestion that might just change your mind: http://katiedalebout.com/let-it-out/
+The Five Minute Journal is one of my favorites.
+And if you aren’t currently a fan of journaling, here’s a book suggestion that might just change your mind: Let it Out.

 - FICTIONAL BOOK SERIES; Your Choice!